LLP Group Governance

 ENGAGEMENT WITH OUR REGULATORS

 In making strategic decisions, due consideration is given to the relevant regulatory environment in the jurisdictions in which we operate to ensure we are compliant with local legislation and regulation.
 For those entities within the Group based in England and Wales, there is regular dialogue with the Law Society, our representative body, and the SRA as our regulator.
 We work with them in respect of changes and initiatives impacting the profession and the community.
-We also work with other representative bodies, such as the Bar Council, on select pieces of strategic work for the legal sector.
+We also work with other representative bodies, such as the Bar Council, on select pieces of strategic work for the legal sector as a whole.

 Horizon scanning is undertaken to check for changes to other law and regulation which impact the Group to ensure that compliance is maintained through effective planning, response and implementation.

-ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG) AND RESPONSIBLE BUSINESS: STAKEHOLDER ENGAGEMENT
+RESPONSIBLE BUSINESS: STAKEHOLDER ENGAGEMENT

+Responsible Business considerations shape the way we operate, enabling us to better support our colleagues as well as our clients and communities.
 The Group has developed a Responsible Business Strategy with wider sustainability objectives in recognition of our role in society.
 The Board is updated on progress at least once a year and the Head of Responsible Business reports directly into the Senior Partner.

 The strategy connects directly to our Purpose as a firm, which is focused on creating sustainable value for our clients, our people and our communities.
 Our Responsible Business activities are reflected in the way we recruit and look after our people, the way we do business with clients and suppliers, our impact on local communities, and our environmental footprint.
 The Group’s Responsible Business programme is delivered through four workstreams: social mobility and inclusion, sustainable procurement, community investment, and environmental sustainability.
 More information on these workstreams can be found in the Responsible Business section of the website.

 For several years we have reported on our carbon emissions through the Legal Sustainability Alliance and we deploy a number of carbon reduction initiatives, including e-signature document production and renewable energy procurement policies.
 Our Carbon Reduction Plan was first published in April 2022.
 We have now committed to more ambitious carbon reduction measures, expanding the scope of our environmental reporting to enable submission to the Science Based Targets Initiative (SBTi), the world-leading framework for setting targets which are aligned with the Paris Agreement.
-Our new commitments submitted to the SBTi are to reduce Scope 1 & 2 by 42% by 2030 and Scope 3 by 25% by 2030, aiming for Net Zero by 2050.
+Our commitments submitted to the SBTi are to reduce Scope 1 & 2 by 42% by 2030 and Scope 3 by 25% by 2030, aiming for Net Zero by 2050.

 Developments which illustrate our engagement with stakeholders relating to the community include the following: